davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_types.md

 # Repository Types Panel

 Displays the list of repository **types** that currently contain cached data.
+These types map directly to the `type` field in the backend configuration (`repos` entries in `repoxy/conf/repoxy.yaml`), and the UI only shows types that have at least one configured repo instance (i.e. unused types remain hidden).

 ## Purpose